theCodeForgerHQ/Nucleus-AI/blog-contents/Passion to Build an AI Knowledge Base.md

 Author: Nithisha
 Date: 12 December, 2025

-Description: Today we start building an AI Knowledge Base to help teams organise info, access knowledge easily, and reduce time lost searching.
-Follow our journey as we learn, build, and create something meaningful together.

-Content:
 “Every meaningful journey begins quietly — like today, when the two of us finally agreed it was time to start building something that matters.”

 Today marks the first small step of a project that the two of us have been thinking about for a while.
 Nothing dramatic happened.
 We simply sat down, talked things through as we always do, and decided it was finally time to start building.